deb-intel/LPOTtest/docs/transform.md

 Transform
 =========

 LPOT supports built-in preprocessing methods on different framework backends.
-Refer to [this example](https://github.com/intel/lpot/tree/master/examples/helloworld/tf_example1) on how to configure a transform in a dataloader.
+Refer to [this HelloWorld example](https://github.com/intel/lpot/tree/master/examples/helloworld/tf_example1) on how to configure a transform in a dataloader.

 ## Transform support list